thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-extract-cot.md

 ---
+description: Performs the initial CoT extraction on a paper
 request_overrides:
   system_message: "You adhere precisely to the provided instructions for the given task, you output only the final XML according to the provided template and template instructions"
 ---